 - (a) potential criminal liability of anyone who is not authorised to conduct a controlled operation for any test or undercover purchases.
 If the person was charged with an offence under New South Wales, Queensland or Commonwealth law, the person may have a defence to a child pornography charge on the basis that the material concerned was used or intended to be used for a public benefit purpose.
 However, there is no similar defence under the laws of other Australian jurisdictions.
 From a practical perspective, an investigator cannot know in advance the location of the seller, so it is not possible for a private person undertaking an investigation to have any confidence that a defence would be available to them.
-Such purchases, therefore, should be made by police and not APAC Coalition Members and, at most, staff of APAC Coalition Members may, from time to time, be authorised to participate in such an operation where it is wholly impracticable for law enforcement agents to perform the relevant conduct; - (b) APAC Coalition Members may be exposed to civil liability under privacy legislation and defamation laws if they shared information with each other and/or ICMEC regarding holders of merchant accounts suspected of receiving funds from the sale of child pornography and/or the identity of any linked offenders whilst it may be unlikely that a suspect would commence proceedings (and there are clearly arguments that the members could rely on to defend such a claim if it was commenced (for example, attempt to justify communication and receipt of information on the basis that the information enables them to terminate their arrangements with persons who are reasonably suspected of contravening the criminal law or attempt to argue they have a duty to the public to disclose the information etc.)), the possibility of civil liability being imposed cannot be discounted; and
+Such purchases, therefore, should be made by police and not APAC Coalition Members and, at most, staff of APAC Coalition Members may, from time to time, be authorised to participate in such an operation where it is wholly impracticable for law enforcement agents to perform the relevant conduct; - (b) APAC Coalition Members may be exposed to civil liability under privacy legislation and defamation laws if they shared information with each other and/or ICMEC regarding holders of merchant accounts suspected of receiving funds from the sale of child pornography and/or the identity of any linked offenders whilst it may be unlikely that a suspect would commence proceedings (and there are clearly arguments that the members could rely on to defend such a claim if it was commenced (for example, attempt to justify communication)